LwandisoSihluku12/ST10495433--Lwandiso-Sihluku-WEDE5020w-P3-POE/README.md

 Added JavaScript to handle menu toggling and accessibility.
 Included product cards, sneaker drop calendar, and contact form iframe.

-Changes made based on PART 2 feedback
+Changes made based on PART 2 feedback:
 Edited my code so that my navigation doesnt dissapear on smaller screens kept a clear and detailed record of development right through the finalisation of my work in the changelog